Stephen Alemais: Pittsburgh Pirates

 Alemais signed with Pittsburgh and made his professional debut with the West Virginia Black Bears.
 He missed time at the start of the season due to a sprained wrist.
 On July 16, a double play he turned was ranked seventh on SportsCenter's Top Ten Plays.
-Alemais was promoted to the West Virginia Power in August.
-In fifty games, he hit .249 with one home run and twenty RBIs.
-In 2017, he played for the Power and the Bradenton Marauders, and made a rehab appearance with the Gulf Coast League Pirates.
-In 67 total games, Alemais batted .265 with four home runs and 34 RBIS.
+Alemais was promoted to the Single-A West Virginia Power in August.
+In 50 games split between the Power and the Low-A West Virginia Black Bears, he hit .249 with one home run and twenty RBI.
+In 2017, he played for the Power and the High-A Bradenton Marauders, and made a rehab appearance with the Gulf Coast League Pirates.
+In 67 total games, Alemais batted .265 with four home runs and 34 RBI.

-In 2018, Alemais played for the Altoona Curve, where he was primarily a second baseman for the first time in his career.
-He produced a slash line of .279/.347/.346 with one home run, 34 RBIs, and 16 stolen bases in 120 games.
+In 2018, Alemais played for the Double-A Altoona Curve, where he was primarily a second baseman for the first time in his career.
+He produced a slash line of .279/.347/.346 with one home run, 34 RBI, and 16 stolen bases in 120 games.

 Alemais began the 2019 season with Altoona, but tore his labrum on a slide after 12 games, necessitating season-ending surgery.
-He underwent a fourth shoulder surgery in February 2021.
+He underwent a fourth shoulder surgery in February 2021, after sustaining an injury while playing defense for Leones del Escogido.

-Alemais was released by the Curve in March 2022.
+Alemais was released by the Pirates organization on March 25, 2022.

 Staten Island FerryHawks

-He signed with the Staten Island FerryHawks of the Atlantic League in June 2022.
+On June 11, 2022, Alemais signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+He played in 9 games, hitting .320/.414/.360 with one RBI and 7 stolen bases.

+On February 14, 2024, after a year of inactivity, Alemais re–signed with Staten Island.
+In five games for the FerryHawks, he went 2–for–20 (.100) with one RBI and one stolen base.
+Alemais was released by Staten Island on May 10.

 Personal life

 Alemais has multiple tattoos, the first of which he got when he was 17.
 His family is of Dominican origin, and the first language Alemais learned was Spanish.
 His grandfather Felipe is a friend of Robinson Cano's grandfather.
+Alemais has one younger brother.